 The Sigil of the Cosmos

 This particular sign adopts motifs from folk art with representations of the tree of life used in expressing the integral Indo-European concepts.
-The wheel represents the sign of Sky Powers, the turning, and the eternal order of the heavens.
+The wheel represents the sign of Sky Powers, the turning as well as the eternal order of the heavens.
 This symbol incorporates numerous sky gods of the Thunderers, gods of the sun, moon, and stars.
-The Hall of Lugh represents the pattern of the Great Hall of the Gods, the symbols of the quartering of the World of the enterprise of the Middle World.
-The Spiral signifies the underworld of powers, the flowing and unshaped potential of all beings.
+The Hall of Lugh represents the pattern of the Great Hall of the gods, the symbols of the quartering of the World of the enterprise of the Middle World.
+The Spiral signifies the underworld of powers, the flowing as well as the unshaped potential of all beings.
 This is the sign of goddesses of the waters of the whirlpools and the deeps.
-Put together, they symbolize the order of the worlds, a protection from illnesses and an assertion of blessing.
+Put together they symbolize the order of the worlds, a protection from illnesses and an assertion of blessing.

 The Gate Sigil